 Last but not least, it’s absolutely critical to present your data and your findings in a meaningful way.
 This is often overlooked, which means all your hard worked is wasted as yourself and those reviewing the data can make no sense of it.
 Take a step back from the data and think of what you’re trying to show with the data, and make sure that you present it this way in order to achieve this objective.

-For example, let’s say you’re trying to use your data to get approval to put in place an HR communications portal, like SmartHub®.
+For example, let’s say you’re trying to use your data to get approval to put in place an communications platform.
 Present the data in a way that points to/validates this solution (e.g. high percentage of employees don’t understand the HR programmes, don’t know where to go to find information, and ultimately don’t value the HR programmes).
 Data should be able to help you paint a picture in a compelling way, that will guarantee a “yes” from anyone you need approval from.

-Next, we’ll explore why it is important to set objectives with the right data you’ve collected and analyzed.
+Next, we’ll explore why it is important to set objectives with the right data you’ve collected and analysed.